-Because our firm is focused specifically on defending the rights of those in the criminal justice system, we know how to deal with law enforcement officers who violate the public trust and engage in misconduct or violence against the citizens they have sworn to serve.
+Because our firm is focused on defending the rights of those in the criminal justice system, we know how to deal with law enforcement officers who violate public trust and engage in misconduct or violence against the citizens they have sworn to serve.
 Let our firm help you demand the compensation and justice you deserve during this difficult time.

 If you have been the target of police abuse or misconduct, contact The Zeiger Firm for a free initial consultation with a Reading police brutality lawyer.
 It will cost you nothing to learn more about your legal options for pursuing compensation from the people and agencies that violated your rights.

 Common Types of Police Brutality and Misconduct in Reading, PA

 Police brutality and misconduct happen all too frequently in Reading.
 Some of the most common instances include:

 - False or unlawful arrest – When police detain or arrest an individual when they lack sufficient probable cause to do so